Canada's Young New Democrats

 Canada's Young New Democrats (CYND) (Jeunes néo-démocrates du Canada (JNDC)), officially the New Democratic Youth of Canada, are the youth wing of the New Democratic Party of Canada.
-Any party member aged 25 or under is automatically a member of the CYND and is eligible to attend and vote in the youth wing's convention.
+Any party member, aged 25 or under is automatically a member of the CYND and is eligible to attend and vote in the youth wing's convention.

 The minimum membership age ranges from 12 to 14 depending on the province.
 Additionally, some provincial branches of the YND extend membership eligibility up to age 30.
-The current co-chairs of the organization, Armaan Singh and Ellen Li, were elected during the 2023 Federal New Democratic Party (NDP) Convention, along with the rest of its executive.
+The current co-chairs of the organization, Linnea Löfström-Abary and Rosa Wang, were elected during the 2026 federal NDP convention, along with the rest of its executive.
 The CYND is autonomous of the main party.
 It sends its own delegates to the federal convention and council.
+It typically elects its executives for two year terms at its own convention, usually held the day before the NDP holds its conventions.

-Traditionally, members of the CYND have tended to be more ideologically driven than the rest of the party.
-Since Jack Layton took over the helm of the party in 2003, the youth base has grown and now incorporates a wider base of progressive youth.
+Traditionally, members of NDP youth wings have tended to be more ideologically left-wing than the rest of the party.
+For example, the Ontario New Democratic Youth was dissolved by its parent party in 1972 for supporting The Waffle.
+Provincial youth wings were also key backers of the New Politics Initiative in 2001.
+During the modernization process under the leadership of Jack Layton, the youth wing grew to encompass a broader progressive base of youth, but has since return to its more ideological character.
+At the 2026 federal convention in Winnipeg, a democratic socialist slate was elected to lead CYND, including members aligned with the Avi Lewis campaign.

-The CYND typically elects its executives for two year terms at its own convention, usually held the day before the NDP holds its conventions.

-Reaction to 2015 election loss and push for party renewal

-In the lead up to the 2015 election, the CYND was openly critical of leader Thomas Mulcair for a statement where he expressed support for Israel in the Israeli–Palestinian conflict, and suggested his statements did not align with the NDP's policies and commitment to UN resolutions and international law.